 Aeonium decorum 'Cooperi'

-Aeonium decorum ‘Cooperi’ is an evergreen, perennial, bushy shrub up to 10 inches (25 cm) tall, with up to 3 inches (7.5 cm) wide rosettes, clustered on thick branches.
-The leaves are obovate to lanceolate, green, up to 2 inches (5 cm) long and 0.6 inch (1.5 cm) wide, with bright red-edged in full sun.
-The inflorescence rises above the foliage, bearing small soft pink flowers.
+Aeonium decorum 'Cooperi' is a succulent shrub with green leaves clustered in rosettes at the tip of the thick branches.
+It grows up to 10 inches (25 cm) tall.
+Rosettes grow up to 3 inches (7.5 cm) in diamater.
+Leaves have bright red-edged when grown in full sun.
+The leaves are obovate to lanceolate, up to 2 inches (5 cm) long and 0.6 inches (1.5 cm) wide.
+The inflorescences rise above the foliage, bearing small soft pink flowers.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).